-What is your best accomplishment?
+What’s been your best accomplishment?

 My best accomplishment since winning The Apprentice I think you can break it into two things, which would be: one, my best achievement was being listed on Forbes 30 Under 30, and then being listed on Startup 100 where we are now number 6.
 So, you know, when you look at the list that it’s compiled, there is every startup business in the whole country, and we’re number 6, it shows you that this is a success not only industry-related: it’s just in… business.
 And that makes me really happy; but I think just from a more personal point of view, my biggest thing is what I’ve learned… how much I’ve learned.
 And now, you know, after working with Lord Sugar and running the business, the mentoring and the investment that I’ve had, I now have the knowledge to go in any business and make it successful.
 And that’s something that, you know, that’s bigger than any money or pay, or dividend: knowledge is the most powerful tool in business.

 I absolutely agree: and even in life.